The Painter's Story: Prologue – Playing Sides

 “Why are you doing this?”
 I demanded.

-Then came a voice: “The devil is indeed seductive!
+And from behind them came a voice: “The devil is indeed seductive!
 He dispenses poison and calls it a cure!”

-I turned to the voice.
 “I don’t know what’s going on,” I confessed.

 I held up the totem, and his eyes narrowed.
 “You must repudiate that accursed thing without delay—”